g-male/darin-portfolio/content/capturing/product/eclecstacy-work-jackets.md

 postyear: "2023"
 contentdesc: product
 ---
-Product photography and editing for Eclecstacy, shot at the Knock Twice Studio.
+Product photography and editing for Eclecstacy.
+Shot at the Knock Twice Studio.